Werner Krauss (academic): Provenance and early years

 Werner Krauss was the son of the archivist-scholar Rudolf Krauss and his wife, born Ottilie Schüle.
 Werner's mother's sister was the mother of Eberhard Koebel.
 In June 1918 Werner Krauss successfully completed his schooling at the Eberhard-Ludwigs-Gymnasium in Stuttgart, after which he was conscripted into the wartime army.

-Discharged from the army in 1919 Krauss went on to study Literary sciences at the Ludwig Maximilian University of Munich and at what later became the Humboldt University of Berlin, with a particular focus on Romance studies.
+Discharged from the army in 1919, Krauss went on to study Literary sciences at the Ludwig-Maximilians-Universität München and the Friedrich Wilhelm University of Berlin, with a particular focus on Romance studies.

-Between 1922 and 1926 he lived in Spain, studying at Madrid.
-For his doctorate he was supervised by Karl Vossler (who had also taught Victor Klemperer) at Munich for a study of daily life and literature in Medieval Spain, which was subsequently published.
+Between 1922 and 1926 he lived in Spain, studying at the Complutense University of Madrid.
+For his doctorate he was supervised by Karl Vossler (who had also taught Victor Klemperer) at the Ludwig-Maximilians-Universität München for a study of daily life and literature in Medieval Spain, which was subsequently published.

-He moved to Marburg in April 1931, taking a post as an assistant at the university, and received his habilitation qualification a year later, this time for a piece of work entitled "The development of the bucolic in Spanish Literature", for which he was supervised by Erich Auerbach.
+He moved to Marburg in April 1931, taking a post as an assistant at Marburg University, and received his habilitation qualification a year later, this time for a piece of work entitled "The development of the bucolic in Spanish Literature", for which he was supervised by Erich Auerbach.
 Shortly after this politics intervened at the beginning of 1933 when the Nazi party took power and lost little time in imposing their version of a one-party dictatorship on Germany.
 Auerbach lost his post at Marburg because he was Jewish, and Krauss took over Auerbach's teaching responsibilities, which normally would have gone hand in hand with a professorship.
 However, in the case of Werner Krauss the teaching duties came without the professorship because he was believed by those in charge to be ideologically unreliable.